Torreya01/Data_Science-CW2-2024/README.md

 # Explaining Directories

-### Data/
+### data/

-This directory contains all the raw and derived datasets.
+This directory contains all the raw and derived data.

--   The raw data for the sales com from the official public records of the house sales in King County area, USA.
-The data set contains 21613 rows, each represents a house sale from May 2014 through May 2015.
+-   Raw data: This folder contains data for the sales, which comes from the official public records of the house sales in King County area, USA.
+The data contains 21613 rows, each represents a house sale from May 2014 through May 2015.
 The relevant data is available through [here](https://www.kaggle.com/harlfoxem/housesalesprediction).

--   The derived data are all processed from the raw data by running the R script in data-cleaning.
+-   Derived data: This folder contains all derived data processed from the raw data by running files in source/.

-### Source/
+### source/

--   The folder data-cleaning involves R files which clean and derive the data.
+-   The data-cleaning is R file that cleans and derives the data.
+-   The data-reducing is R file that reduces the data.
+-   The data-clustering is R file that adds cluster column to the data.

+### plots/

+This directory contains all the plots inserted in the application and codes.

+-   Codes:

 ### Application/

+This is the application script.

 # How to run the application